Last updated on 11 June 2020. A statement is also available in Italian,French and Spanish.

 In response to the current global situation regarding the coronavirus (Covid-19), we at IWSC have been actively adjusting and working to develop the best way to put our customers, experts and team first.

 We are committed to delivering the service you need and expect from IWSC.
 To do so, here are the measures we are taking:

 - We are still open for entries and most deadlines will remain as planned, but we are going to be as flexible as possible.

 - Delivery deadlines for each country will be reviewed on a case-by-case basis, while working in close dialogue with Hellmann – our logistics company - and you, our clients.
 We will update our deadlines page accordingly.
 The deadlines for spirits and wines from the Northern Hemisphere have been delayed.

 - We are delaying the Northern Hemisphere judging session which was due to take place in May so that producers in the worst affected regions have time to concentrate on their businesses and health.
-When we return to a degree of normality, we will announce our new delivery deadlines and judging dates, allowing producers plenty of time to submit their wines and spirits.
+Our tasting sessions for Northern Hemisphere wines will take place in August.
 We run smaller and more frequent judging panels which allows us a degree of flexibility in our timetabling.

 - Due to the current situation with COVID-19, we have decided to hold our South African judging in London rather than Cape Town.
 To help producers, we are offering free shipping of wine samples from South Africa.

 - Rest assured, only when all the samples from a category, region or country have been received, will we taste them.
 We will not allow our tasting practices to be compromised.
 We will work closely with you to achieve this.